Skip to main content

 How Adlarity (donepezil) works

-People living with AD tend to have less of a chemical called acetylcholine (ACh) in their brain.
+This is helpful for people living with AD because they tend to have less acetylcholine in their brain.
 ACh is important for sending signals in the brain for learning and memory.

 Common BrandsAdlarity